ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/topics/datamodel.md

 ### Customizing

 We can create new "virtual properties" which are not actually listed in *static $db* or stored in the database-row.
-Here we combined a Player's first- and surname, accessible through $myPlayer->Title.
+Here we combined a Player's first name and surname, accessible through $myPlayer->Title.

 	:::php
 	class Player extends DataObject {